August 5, 2015

 Meet Irving Harper, the Man Behind the Marshmallow Sofa

-You don't know his name, but you definitely know his work: Irving Harper, the man behind Herman Miller's logo and some of its most memorable designs.
+You don’t know his name, but you definitely know his work: Irving Harper, the man behind George Nelson’s Marshmallow Sofa.

 Harper’s designs for Herman Miller include the Marshmallow Sofa (1956) and the company’s logo (ca. 1940s).